isomerpages/ura-address/pages/House and Unit Numbers.md

 <h3>Apply</h3>

-You may <a href = "https://digitalservice.ura.gov.sg/sbnb/">submit an application</a> through our e-service.
+You may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our e-service.
 Generally, it takes 4 to 6 weeks to process an application.
 Applications are free of charge.